polip1337/Idlebattle/Data/Areas/AREA_TEMPLATE.md

 ## Stages

 Each stage represents a distinct combat encounter.
 Stages are processed in order, with increasing difficulty.
+Up to 10 stages.

 ```json
 {